Douglas-Carneiro/hw-rails-wordguesser/README.md

 are there no explicit calls corresponding to `erb` in the Rails version?
 (Hint: Based on the code in the app, can you discern the Convention-over-Configuration rule that is at work here?)
+**A:** Controller actions do not return a value; instead, when a controller action finishes executing, by default Rails will identify and render a view named `app/views/model-name/action.html.erb`, for example `app/views/game/show.html.erb` for the show action in GameController

 **Q4.2.** In the Sinatra version, we directly coded an HTML form using the `<form>` tag, whereas in the Rails version we are using a Rails method `form_tag`, even though it would be perfectly legal to use raw HTML `<form>` tags in Rails.
 Can you think of a reason Rails might introduce this "level of indirection"?
+**A:** If you use Rails form helpers, the field names are chosen such that params[:model] is a hash whose keys and values are the user-supplied values for an instance of model.

 **Q4.3.** How are form elements such as text fields and buttons handled in Rails?
 (Again, raw HTML would be legal, but what's the motivation behind the way Rails does it?)
+**A:** By using form helpers to define fields it becomes easier to parse the parameters needed by the action.

 **Q4.4.** In the Sinatra version, the `show`, `win` and `lose` views re-use the code in the `new` view that offers a button for starting a new game.
 What Rails mechanism allows those views to be re-used in the Rails version?
+**A:** The `render` method.

 ## 5. Cucumber scenarios